Nanolx/NanoDroid/doc/Issues.md

      * if you use Aurora Services as installation method
   * also ensure Storage permission is granted for them

-## Alarm Clock not ringing

-* Due to changes in Android, to ensure your Alarm Clock is actually waking you up, you need Android to ignore battery optimization for it, to do so:
-  * go to System Settings > Apps > Special Access > Battery Optimization > All Apps
-  * tap on your Alarm Clock, for example `Alarmio` and choose `don't optimize`

 ## Google Software

 * Maps doesn't work when installed a second time